Lounge SLSF 1401 "Tulsa" And Lounge SLSF 1402 "Oklahoma City"

 3. If not in business now, do you know what city they were located in when in business?

-4. Does "S.O." mean Scrap order or Shipping order?
+4. Does "S.O." mean scrap order or shipping order?

-5. Does the date of 10-65 indicate when SLSF sold the cars to Midwest Steel?
-If not, what is the significance of that date (I'm assuming it means October 1965).
+5. Does the date of 10/1965 indicate when SLSF sold the cars to Midwest Steel?

 If you do not know the answers to these questions, do you know anyone who does?